CBIIT/p2p-datasci/collabtools.md

 ### Microsoft Teams

-[Microsoft Teams](https://teams.microsoft.com) is the main collaboration hub for the NCI Data Science Learning Exchange.
+[Microsoft Teams](https://teams.microsoft.com) is the collaboration hub for the NCI Data Science Learning Exchange.
+These teams are **the** place to go for mutual support from others in your topic area.

 Here you will find a "channel" for each study group so you can chat and share information and resources.

 See the [short tutorial](https://teams.microsoft.com/_#/conversations/General?threadId=19:5c0d65c54a874a3fbefc2c2a75d82694@thread.skype&ctx=channel) about how to get started with Microsoft Teams.